peritext/peritext/specification/sections/doc-document_syntax.md

 # Ideas and principles

-## #1 : Grounded on Markdown/Markua
+## Grounded on Markdown

-Modulo tends to be as simple and standard-compliant as possible by following the markdown Markua specification.
+Modulo tends to be as simple and standard-compliant as possible by following the markdown standard specification.

-For now, Modulo is based on classical Markdown standard (through the ``marked`` library) but it should switch to markua as soon as a stable implementation is provided.
+## Smart contextualisation and semanticity

+Typically, for instance, a quote followed by a reference citation should bind the quote to this reference citation at html level, and data API level.

+Markdown specs are often rather poor in term of (html) semanticity : it could be better.

-## #2 : Templating
+## Templating

 Modulo should provide ways to generate html content from metadata-generated information through templates, such as :
 * authors names